swcarpentry/website/_posts/2017/08/2017-08-07-mergermotions.md

 title: "Motions approved for Data Carpentry & Software Carpentry Merger"
 date: 2017-08-07
 time: "16:00"
-tags: ["Steering Committee", "Community", "Data Carpentry"]
+tags: ["Steering Committee", "Community", "Data Carpentry", "Software Carpentry"]
 ---

 I am happy to announce that the Steering Committees of both Software Carpentry and Data Carpentry have approved 4 motions regarding the structure and leadership of the mergered Carpentries organization.
 The approved motions are: